 Want to get the most out of your Google Workspace?

 Google Workspace (formerly G Suite) is an extensive collection of applications and services for cloud-based work in companies.
 It enables device- and location-independent work and communication.
-The name Google Workspace replaced the previous product name Google G Suite in 2020.
-Today it is known as an intelligent and efficient all-in-one solution for office work that helps companies improve the collaboration of employees that work from anywhere in the world.
-With Google Workspace companies can not only organize their documents and meetings as it has a calendar integration, but entire teams can have virtual meetings and chats and call each other.
+It's an intelligent and efficient all-in-one solution for office work that helps companies improve the collaboration for employees that work from anywhere in the world.
+With Google Workspace companies can organize their documents and meetings as it has a calendar integration, and teams can have virtual meetings and chats.

 Over 60% of Google Workspace customers reduce or stop any investment in Office 365